-Vegetation Map Legend Broad Vegetation Class Vegetation Type Biodiversity Thresholds Fire Behaviour Forested Wetlands River Red Gum Forests An interval between fire events less than 10 years and greater than 35 years should be avoided.
+Vegetation Map Lege end Broad Vegetation Class Vegetation Type Biodiversity Thresholds Fire Behaviour Forested Wetlands River Red Gum Forests An interval between fire events less than 10 years and greater than 35 years should be avoided.
 River Red Gums will only tolerate low intensity fires.
 Individual trees may survive canopy scorch if they are not under stress and are in older age classes.
 Younger trees will not survive moderate to high intensity fires.
 Two fires occurring in the same area in a period of less than 20 years apart may reduce the extent of River Red Gum Forests.
-These vegetation communities will generally not carry fire unless there are high ephemeral fuel loads, which commonly occur after flooding events.
-In years of high ephemeral fuels, landscape fires are possible as fire potential will be very high to extreme, characterised by spotting from River Red Gum communities.
-High ephemeral fuel loads in wetlands pose a risk of extreme fire intensities, hot - fast moving fires and rapid change in direction associated with wind.
-Red Gum trees commonly form Freshwater Wetlands Rush - Sedge - Common Reed Wetlands An interval between fire events less than 10 years and greater than 35 years should be avoided. candles Grassy Woodlands Riverine Inland Grey Box An interval between fire events less than 8 years and greater than 40 years should be avoided.
+These vegetation communities will generally not carry fire unless there are high ephemeral fuel loads, which generally occur after flooding events.
+In years of high ephemeral fuels, landscape fires are possible as fire potential will be very high to extreme, characterised by spotting from River Red Gum communities and fast moving fires in other communities.
+Red Gum trees commonly Semi-arid Woodlands (Shrubby sub- formation) Yellow Box & Cypress Pine Woodland An interval between fire events less than 15 years should be avoided.
+There is no maximum interval between fire events specified for this vegetation type as there was insufficient data to give definite intervals. form candles.
+Grassy Woodlands Riverine Inland Yellow Box - River Red Gum Tall Grassy Woodlands An interval between fire events less than 8 years and greater than 40 years should be avoided.
 High intensity fast moving fire once grasses have cured.
 Fire behaviour is dominated by winds, both speed and direction.
 Even in very low fuel, grass fires can erratic and fast moving.
-In ephemeral years intensity will be higher and in drought years minimal growth will result in moderate fire behaviour but potentially still fast moving depending on weather conditions at the time.
+In ephemeral years intensity will be higher and in drought years minimal growth will result in moderate fire Grassland Native Grassland Complex An interval between fire events less than 3 years and greater than 10 years should be avoided. behaviour but potentially still fast moving depending on weather conditions at the time.
 Potential spotting from trees.
-Fire History Wildfires are generally attributed to humans, either from escaped campfires, discarded cigarettes or matches or deliberate ignitions.
-A lower number of fires can be attributed to lightning strikes.
-Most wildfires (of those that have been documented - only 4) in the last 45 years were less than 5 Ha with one large fire in 1988 that was 85 Ha in extent.
+Fire History The fire history data for this area is incomplete.
 Ephemeral Conditions Ephemeral fuel conditions occur after consecutive years of effective rainfall and significant flooding events.
-This in turn leads to the growth and build up of fine surface fuels such as grasses and herbs, which can create a continuous fuel load across all of the above vegetation communities.
-Drought Conditions During drought conditions and when vegetation communities are visibly stressed or experiencing dieback no prescribed burning will be permitted and wildfire areas will be minimised.
+This in tur leads to the growth and build up of fine surface fuels such as grasses and herbs, which can create a continuous fuel load across all of the above vegetation communities.
+As a result expect higher fire intensity.
+Drought Conditions conditions and when vegetation communities are vising will be permitted and wildfire areas will be minim